 North Dakota Stockmen's Association

-The North Dakota Stockmen's Association is a cattle producer's trade association that dates back 91 years.
+The North Dakota Stockmen's Association is a cattle producer's trade association that dates back to 1929.
 Cattlemen on the Fort Berthold Indian Reservation and surrounding areas were tired of the chronic cattle rustling plaguing their herds.
 Andrew Johnston, a Watford city area cattleman, decided to call a meeting to determine what could be done about it.

 The gathering took place on June 6, 1929 - now considered christening day for the North Dakota Stockmen's Association.
 Founders at that meeting elected John Leakey as their president and each pitched in $5 a person to establish a reward fund payable to anyone with information leading to the arrest and conviction of anyone stealing cattle, horses or mules in North Dakota.

 It was the birth of not only the association, but its roll in cattle protection through brand inspection.

 As the association grew older, members found value in banding together on other issues - strength in numbers - and so the mission expanded to what it is today: to unite, protect, promote, educate and serve the state's beef cattle industry.